LiamKing1/ManageMint_SP/README.md

 - [PostrgeSQL](https://www.postgresql.org/)
 - [Nodemon](https://nodemon.io/)

+## Visit pool.js '
+Ensure that the 'port' number matches the one you use for your local machine

 ## Create database and table

 Create a new database called `prime_app` and create a `user` table: